 - Provide institutional infrastructure (through seed funding, proposal development support, and curating external funding resources) to help social and behavioral scientists conduct high impact research.

-- Serve the social and behavioral science community by delivering training opportunities (methods workshops and webinars), and highlighting the depth and breadth of social science expertise on our campus.
+- Serve the social and behavioral science community by delivering training opportunities, and highlighting the depth and breadth of social science expertise on our campus.

 - Act as the hub for community organizations and national groups seeking applied social and behavioral science expertise to aid in their efforts to address some of the grand challenges facing society today.